 Scoring/Reporting

-CRITERION-REFERENCED EXAM
+CRITERION-REFERENCED EXAMS

-PASS/FAIL SETTINGS
+PASS/FAIL DECISIONS

 SCALING AND REPORTING